-Despite its name, this farmers’ market is actually located at Granger Bay at the V&A Waterfront, and runs every Saturday and Sunday morning – and has recently added Wednesday evenings to its offering!
+Despite its name, this farmers’ market is actually located at Granger Bay at the V&A Waterfront, and runs every Saturday and Sunday morning – and Wednesday evenings (from November 2019)!
 Managed by the people who started urban farms, OZCF (as it’s known among insiders) is a cheerleader for local produce and artisanal culture in Cape Town.

 Boasting stunning sea views, the market is covered by tents and pergolas, ensuring shelter from the elements.
 You’ll find fresh-from-the-patch veggies and herbs – it’s worth doing your weekly grocery shop here – as well as fruit, bread, organic dairy products, free-range eggs, raw honey, muesli, and ethically sourced meats and seafood.
 There is also a retail section of stalls, selling an array of carefully curated clothing and shoes, vintage items, houseplants and farm-to-vase flowers.

 And if you’re here to eat (and not to stock up your fridge, pantry or wardrobe), there is a wonderful array of artisanal food stalls selling cooked and raw dishes for all palates and preferences – from carnivores and chocoholics to vegans and diabetics.
 So, grab a seat at one of the long communal tables outdoors, and join one of the conversations – it’s likely to be about the delicious stuff on offer.
 As market founder Sheryl Ozinsky says: “This is a place where food is talked about almost as enthusiastically as it’s consumed.”

 There’s plenty of space for the kids and dogs, who’ll also enjoy the foot-tapping music and a family-friendly vibe.